-The products of our increasingly glutted toy industry get more tricked-out every year.
+Toys for kids seem to get more tricked-out each year — and more hopelessly entangled with our digital devices.
 There are Hot Wheels tracks you control from a device.
 Robotic elephants that eat peanuts through a trunk and owls that turn into drones.
 Many of these toys are terrific, but many are also overcomplicated, confusing, or too expensive.
+And for all their bells and whistles, they don’t necessarily do what toys should: encourage exploration and experimentation, or boost problem-solving and creativity, through imaginative play.
 That’s why retro and classic toys stand the test of time.
 These things are engaging and fun and impervious to trends.
 There’s a strange alchemy to these products: Put them in the hands of a child and they’re golden.

+For fearless kids, the most deliciously spooky game ever created.
 These enchanted boards have been popular since a more spiritual age when not every American claiming to have the ability to speak to the dead had a show on Bravo or TBS.
 Why?
-They're spooky fun — ideal for middle schoolers living at the edge of their childhood fantasies and eager to understand those things that can't be understood.
+They're spooky fun — ideal for middle-schoolers living at the edge of their childhood fantasies and eager to understand those things that can't be understood.
 Really want to freak them out?
-Show them the movie Ouija.
-It’s deeply terrible.
+Show them the movie 'Ouija'... it's deeply terrible.

+Stretch it, bounce it, and watch it walk up and down steps.
 What more is there to say?
 Everyone loves a slinky.
-And there’s a good reason why.
+And for good reason.
 Not only do these things go downstairs, they make freaking out to EDM music (or Imagine Dragons, if you must) a lot more fun.
 Show the kids some slinky dances on YouTube to inspire their creative then turn up the bass.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.